-For each solution (starting with their most recent), you want to get the customer’s story on how they found, selected, used the solution, and what’s the next goal for them :
+For each solution (starting with their most recent), you want to get the customer’s story on how they found, selected, used the solution and what’s the next goal for them :

 The last step is assessing how well the job was done with their chosen alternative.
 Were they better off than when they started?
 And what’s next for them?
 This helps paint the bigger context for your customer and helps you visualize how they perceive their progress roadmap.

-The answers to these questions is where you’ll find problems worth solving.
+The answers to these questions are where you’ll find problems worth solving.
 I call this the backdoor approach to problem discovery because you don’t lead with problems but rather extract them from customer stories.

 Here’s the updated Problem Interview script:

 The rest of the interview script is the same as the original.
 You wrap up the interview by asking your customers for permission to follow up and referrals to others you can interview.
-And finally you document your results.
+And finally, you document your results.

 That is why I rolled the visual into a new Customer Forces Canvas that you can download below and also use to document your results:

-While the best way to fill the Customer Forces Canvas is after an interview, some of these terms may still be foreign to you like the difference between inertia and friction or habits and anxieties.
+While the best way to fill the Customer Forces Canvas is after an interview, some of these terms may still be foreign to you, like the difference between inertia and friction or habits and anxieties.

-Here’s an example of one filled out for an early stage entrepreneur:
+Here’s an example of one filled out for an early-stage entrepreneur:

 Did you find the new Problem Interview script and Customer Forces Canvas helpful?